barryclark/jekyll-now/_posts/2016-01-06-Supercharging-android-apps-using-tensorflow.md

 In November 2015, Google [announced](https://googleblog.blogspot.com/2015/11/tensorflow-smarter-machine-learning-for.html) and open sourced [TensorFlow](https://www.tensorflow.org/), its latest and greatest machine learning library.
 This is a big deal for three reasons:

-1. Machine Learning expertise: Google is a dominant force in machine learning.
+1. Machine Learning _expertise_: Google is a dominant force in machine learning.
 Its prominence in search owes a lot to the strides it achieved in machine learning.
 2. Scalability: the announcement noted that TensorFlow was initially designed for internal use and that it's already in production for some live product features.
 3. Ability to run on Mobile.